behavure/behavure-docs/src/content/docs/edge_iq/legal/privacy-policy.md

 6. Your Rights and Supplemental Notices

 In certain jurisdictions, you may have rights under data protection laws, such as the right to request access to, correction, deletion, or transfer of your Personal Data, or to object to or restrict our use of it for specific purposes.
-To exercise these rights, please submit your request through our contact form, including a description of the nature of your request and the Personal Data involved or send an email to legal@edgeiq.com.
+To exercise these rights, please submit your request through our contact form, including a description of the nature of your request and the Personal Data involved or send an email to legal@behavure.ai.
 We will respond as soon as reasonably practicable, consistent with applicable law.

 a) EEA, UK and Switzerland